darrentangdt/convert-confluence-html-export-to-docx-or-md/README.md

 ## 📃 Tips

 * If `pandoc` isn't embedding images, it may be due to incorrect working directory.
 This script automatically invokes `pandoc` from the correct folder.
-* You can modify the root folder name by changing the `DOCX_BASE` variable inside the script.
+* You can modify the output folder name by changing the `OUTPUT_ROOT` variable inside the script.

 ---